Class

 .

-At runtime, schemas are identified by their id (as specified in the
+At runtime, schemas are identified by their ID (as specified in the

-id attribute of the
+attribute of the <schema>

 In addition to GVariant